-- 2.1 The survey is concerned with the arboricultural aspects of the site only. - 2.2 The trees on site have been surveyed and classified in accordance with British Standard 5837:2005 'Trees In Relation to Construction Recommendations' [BS5837]. - 2.3 The baseline survey was undertaken using the Visual Tree Assessment [VTA1] methodology to conduct a preliminary assessment of the above ground portion of the tree. - 2.4 Trees are large dynamic organisms whose health and condition can change rapidly, therefore due to the changing nature of trees and other site considerations, this report and any recommendations made are only valid for the 12 month period following the site survey, 28 February 2011.
+- 2.1 The survey is concerned with the arboricultural aspects of the site only. - The trees on site have been surveyed and classified in accordance with British Standard 5837:2005 'Trees in Relation to Construction Recommendations' [BS5837]. - 2.3 The baseline survey was undertaken using the Visual Tree Assessment [VTA1] methodology to conduct a preliminary assessment of the above ground portion of the tree. - 2.4 Trees are large dynamic organisms whose health and condition can change rapidly, therefore due to the changing nature of trees and other site considerations, this report and any recommendations made are only valid for the 12 month period following the latest site survey.